europeana/Labs/api/record-jsonld.md

 The big differences between normal JSON and JSON-LD are

-1) JSON-LD makes use qualified names (in the format of namespace prefix : property name such as "dc:creator"), and not camel case ("dcCreator")
+1) JSON-LD makes use [Internationalized Resource Identifiers, IRIs](http://en.wikipedia.org/wiki/Internationalized_resource_identifier) as property names.
+This ensures, that each statement of a record match a standard vocabulary.
+In Europeana's implementation the properties are qualified names (in the format of namespace prefix : property name such as "dc:creator") for the sake of brevity.
+In the normal JSON response we use non-standard camel case ("dcCreator") propety names.
+In the [data field](/api/data-fields/) page you can find the connections between our camelCase property names, and the JSON-LD and RDF qualified names.

-2) JSON-LD has a `@context` part, which lists the namespaces and their prefixes
+2) JSON-LD has a `@context` part, which links object properties in a JSON document to concepts in an ontology.
+In JSON-LD our case this lists the used namespaces and their prefixes.

-3) JSON-LD makes difference between the resource type values (typically URIs), and string literals
+3) JSON-LD makes difference between the resource type values (), and string literals

 A resource value:
 ```JavaScript